vishalghule7/vishalghule7/README.md

 👀 I'm interested in software development, open-source projects, and the latest tech trends.
 🌱 Currently, I'm searching job to leverage and improve my skills.
 💞️ Looking to collaborate on meaningful projects that make a difference in the community.
-📫 Reach out to me on LinkedIn.
+📫 Reach out to me on vishalghule7777@gmail.com.

 <!---